pacha/vem-doc/content/docs/users-guide/clipboard.rst

 remain in paste mode, you'll be able to correctly paste using the terminal clipboard shortcut.
 Press `Ctrl-^` or `Ctrl-6` again to exit paste mode so the editor can format the text correctly when you enter it manually.

-..
-Note:: Notice that this is important only for terminal Vim (GUI versions are not affected) and only for pasting using the terminal clipboard shortcut.
-If your Vim installation supports reading the system clipboard (see above), then you can just use Vem's paste command, which will work just fine in all situations.